 - Power plants

-Common products that were made with asbestos include:
+Common products made with asbestos included:

 - Roofing and siding

 - Textured paint

 Handling any of these asbestos-containing products could have exposed workers or military personnel, putting them at risk of mesothelioma later in life.